The64thGamer/cheeseepedia/content/wiki/articulated-chuck-walkaround.md

 ## Trivia

-- The former voice of Chuck E. Cheese, Duncan Brannan, described wearing the head as wearing a bomb on your head.<sup>(1)</sup>
+- The former voice of Chuck E. Cheese, Duncan Brannan, described wearing the head as wearing a bomb on your head.{{< cite 1 >}}

 ## Formatting